Wing’s first COVID-19 recipient receives second dose

-U.S. Air Force Maj.
-Heather Foster, 8th Medical Group public health emergency officer, receives the second dose of the Moderna COVID-19 vaccine at Kunsan Air Base, Republic of Korea, Jan.
-26, 2021.
-Foster was the first recipient on Kunsan to receive the vaccine in December.
-(U.S. Air Force photo by Senior Airman Suzie Plotnikov)
+Major Heather Foster, 8th Medical Group public health emergency officer, received the second dose of the Moderna COVID-19 vaccine here, Jan.
+26., after receiving Kunsan’s first vaccine in December.

+First responders were among the first to receive the vaccine, in line with the Department of Defense prioritization guidelines.

+“I’m doing great after getting the vaccine,” Foster said.
+“I’m excited to be done with both shots.”

 |Date Taken: